OpenScienceCourse-JyU-2015/courseMaterial/day-01-am_the-unix-shell/introduction-unix-shell.md

 Prerequisites:
--   you have used a computer before and you are know what are "files" and "directories" or "folders" on a computer
+-   you have used a computer before and you are know what are "files" and "directories" (also called "folders") on a computer

 After the course
 ----------------